opsi-org/shim-review/README.md

 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************

-Our grub uses the current OpenSUSE Tumbleweed patchset for Grub 2.12
+Our grub uses OpenSUSE Tumbleweed patchset 61.1 (September 2025) for Grub 2.12